11 things which could impact your car insurance

 insurance-documents-and-car-key

-All insurers have specific policies you need to follow, and not following them can negatively impact your cover.
+All insurers have specific rules and policies you need to follow, and not following them could negatively impact your cover.

-Here are 11 factors that can negatively impact your insurance.
+Here are 11 factors that could do just that.

 1. Lying to lower your price

-Tell the truth when answering insurance policy questions.
-Lying to lower your premium can void your policy and impact you when you claim.
+Tell the truth when it comes to answering insurance policy questions.
+Lying to lower the price of your insurance can make your policy invalid and impact you when you claim.

-Knowingly giving false information could also reduce the amount you can claim.
+Knowingly giving false information could also reduce the amount you can claim for - or could even mean your claim is rejected entirely.

 2. Incorrect address